The Calathea [kăl′ə-thē′ə] “Beauty Star” is a lovely herbaceous perennial flower aptly named due to its attractive foliage.

 Constant exposure to the sun’s rays can cause the leaves to bleach out and lose their stripes.

 These plants do best indoors in a North-facing window, positioned zero to one foot away.
 For East to West-facing windows, the plant should be one to five feet away.

 With Southern windows, place the pot one to ten feet from the glass.

 The rays from South-facing windows are the strongest, so you’ll want your plants further back and preferably have trees outside the window to block some of the light.

-Adding a room humidifier is a great way to increase humidity for houseplants along with regular misting with a spray bottle.
+Adding a room humidifier or pebble tray is a great way to increase humidity for houseplants and regular misting with a spray bottle.